Code-Institute-Submissions/sta/README.md

 - About page gives basic information on STA activities and social accounts to stay tuned (demo only to external links).
 - Contact form on about page allows users to send queries, book events, etc (no backend for this demo).
 - Explore page gives basic information on our solar system main objects in a very simplistic way.
+- Ease scrolling on 'Explore' page for better UX.

 ### Features to implement

 - Side navbar on Explore page to ease scrolling between sections.
-- Ease scrolling for better UX.

 ### Further development